KevinDsouza03/TimeLens/README.md

 # TimeLens

+What is TimeLens:
+  TimeLens aims to be a productivity/activity tracker for your Windows PC.
+I aim to provide insights and meaningful metrics using the WindowsAPI, such as total time on programs, and how often you switch tasks.
+A more specific breakdown of the inspiration is provided below, but overall I started this app to try and find out my own computer habits.
+While there are other tools, I wanted to delve into the WindowsAPI for a long time and finally got to doing it.

 Problem:
 - While there are many activity/time trackers and logs, the main concern is where this data is going.
 Solution: